 A California Historical Resources Information System records search at the South Central Coastal Information Center (SCCIC) was conducted as part of the preparation of the TCR Report for the Project.
-The records search included SCCIC's collections of mapped prehistoric, historic, and built environment resources; Department of Parks and Recreation site records; technical reports; and ethnographic references.
-Additional consulted sources included historical maps of the Project Site vicinity, the National Register of Historic Places, the California Register of Historical Resources, the California Historic Property Data File, and the lists of California State Historical Landmarks, California Points of Historical Interest, and the Archaeological Determinations of Eligibility.
+The records search included SCCIC's collections of mapped prehistoric, historic, and built environment resources, Department of Parks and Recreation site records, technical reports, and ethnographic references.
+Additional consulted sources included historical maps of the Project Site vicinity, the National Register, the California Register, the California Historic Property Data File, and the lists of California State Historical Landmarks, California Points of Historical Interest, and the Archaeological Determinations of Eligibility.